-CTC's Stock Option Plan was established to increase the alignment between compensation of Executives and other senior management and the long-term performance of CTC's shares.
+Stock Options are awarded to increase the alignment between compensation of Executives and other senior management and the long-term performance of CTC's shares.

 Each option grant provides the optionee with the right to subscribe for one Class A Non-Voting Share at the weighted average price at which Class A Non-Voting Shares trade on the TSX during the 10-day period ending on the date immediately preceding the date that the option was granted (the strike price).
-All stock option agreements, including the 2014 option agreement, incorporate a Tandem Share Appreciation Rights feature whereby an optionee can elect to surrender his or her options, instead of exercising them, in exchange for a cash payment equal to the difference between the market price on the date of surrender and the strike price.
+All stock option agreements, including the 2015 option agreement, incorporate a TSAR feature whereby an optionee can elect to surrender his or her options, instead of exercising them, in exchange for a cash payment equal to the difference between the market price on the date of surrender and the strike price.
+For more information on the Company's Stock Option Plan, see Stock Option Plan on page 63.